HKU-HealthAI/BrainVLM/README.md

 ## Acknowledgement
 Upon acceptance of the paper, we will release all models' weights and relevant source code for pretraining, fine-tuning, and uncertainty qualification for formal testing to facilitate research transparency and community collaboration.

+Besides, we will build a online website for efficientlly and automatically brain tumor diagnosis testing.

 Our code builds upon MiniGPT-4 and utilizes checkpoints based on LLaMA 3.1 and BiomedCLIP.
 We would like to thank them.